Two Decades of School Based Mentoring - a new narrative in a post-pandemic world?Comments by an Expert

 By Dr. Susan G. Weinberger—President, Mentor Consulting Group

-(A summary of the keynote address delivered to the School-based Mentoring Conference in Kansas City, Missouri on October 14, 2003)
+(A summary of the keynote address delivered to a School-based Mentoring Conference in Kansas City, Missouri)

 - Youth in classrooms experience negative feelings about themselves, poor relationships with family members, poor grades, hanging out with the wrong crowd, loneliness, isolation, lack of moral development, peer pressure, substance abuse, depression, obesity, lack of positive role models and bullying.